-Spend over ten hours in the same position of the terrible roads and you’ll wonder why you’re in North East India at all.
-Until you stop for a pee break with some fantastic view of the Himalayas that is, and you’re back to being fine with the North East for a few minutes until its time to get on the sumo again!
+Spend over ten hours in the same position on the terrible roads, and you’ll wonder why you’re in North East India at all.
+Until you stop for a pee break, with some fantastic view of the Himalayas that is, and you’re back to being fine with the North East for a few minutes until its time to get on the sumo again!

 Nikki and I found seats 1 and 2 (next to the driver) to be the most comfortable and we would try to book those when available (you can specify seat numbers when booking).
 Still, the sumo in North East India is probably the most uncomfortable mode of transportation that we have ever experienced in all our travels.
 We would spend our evenings counting the different bruises on our bodies, sometimes after a 12-hour ride, with barely a possibility of changing a limb’s position, so much so that it becomes heavy and numb after a few hours.

 Seats 5 and 6 in the middle row (driver side) are the second most comfortable seats.
 Seats 3 and 4 (middle row passenger side) are as comfortable as 5 and 6, but have the disadvantage of being next to the rear row gateway, and if you’re on these seats you will need to keep getting in and out of the vehicle every time someone wants to get to the back row.
 The seats on the back row are placed right on top of the wheel and are the least comfortable of all.